coolm4ttman/earlycore/README.md

   actions (every score ships its per-finding deductions) — plus Senso-grounded clause mappings bundled into an auditor pack.

-**Honest line:** Promptfoo is the OSS red-team foundation; EarlyCore is the cross-layer correlation + autonomy + evidence layer on top.

 ## Quickstart

 ```bash